prblmsolvrx/centralized-exchange/README.md

 # Centralized Cryptocurrency Exchange

 Features :-
-- High Liquidity and Order Matching Engines
+- Market Maker Logic
+- Websockets Logic
-- Advanced Trading Features
+- Trading Platform Frontend UI
-- Security Infrastructure
-- API Access
+- Docker-compose to Set up Locally
-- Real-Time Data Feeds
+- DB Logic & Timeseries DB to Store Data
-- Custodial Wallet Management
-- Automated Liquidation Mechanisms
-- Blockchain Integration
-- Order Types and Execution Algorithms
+- API to Hit to Execute the Trade
+- Engine the central point of Execution of the Entire Process